rocketlabdelta/info-central/_ground_support/handbook-of-model-rocketry-chapter-6.md

 Notice the continuity light.
 This is wired across the ignition switch.
 It was invented in 1961 by Vernon D. Estes.
-It is a small light bulb that lights up when you insert the safety key-–if you’ve hooked up the igniter and everything is ready.
+It is a small light bulb that lights up when you insert the safety key--if you’ve hooked up the igniter and everything is ready.
 The continuity light allows a small amount of current to pass through the circuit, but not enough to get the igniter warm.
 It is a “limiting electrical resistance.”
 When the ignition switch is pushed and closed, the light bulb is bypassed by the low-resistance circuit of the ignition switch, allowing the full battery current to flow through to the igniter.